Stefan-Endres/shgo/docs/README.md

 In this section we present numerical experiments comparing the SHGO and TGO algorithms with the SciPy implementations Jones et al. (2001–) of basinhopping (BH) Li and Scheraga (1987); Wales (2003); Wales and Doye (1997); Wales and Scheraga (1999) and differential evolution (DE) Storn and Price (1997).
 These algorithms were chosen because the open source versions are readily available in the SciPy project.
 The test suite contains multi-modal problems with box constraints, they are described in detail in Gavana (2016).
 We used the stopping criteria pe = 0.01% for SHGO and TGO.
 For the stochastic algorithms (BH and DE) the starting points provided by the test suite were used.
 For every test the algorithm was terminated if the global minimum was not found after 10 minutes of processing time and the test was flagged as a fail.

-Figure 5.1: Performance profiles for SHGO, TGO, DE and BH on SciPy benchmarking test suite

-Figure 5.2: Performance profiles zoomed in to the range of f.e. = [0, 1000] function evaluations
-and [0, 0.4] seconds run time

 ![./image/Fig12.svg](./image/Fig12.svg)

+Figure 1: Performance profiles for SHGO, TGO, DE and BH on SciPy benchmarking test suite

 ![./image/Fig12.svg](./image/Fig13.svg)

+Figure 2: Performance profiles zoomed in to the range of f.e. = [0, 1000] function evaluations
+and [0, 0.4] seconds run time

-From Fig. 5.1 it can be observed that for this problem set SHGO-Sobol was the best performing algorithm, followed closely by TGO and SHGO-Simpl.
-Fig. 5.2 provides a learer comparison between these three algorithms.
-While the performance of all 3 algo- ithms are comparable, SHGO-Sobol tends to outperform TGO, solving more problems or a given number of function evaluations.
-This is expected since, for the same sampling point sequence, TGO produced more than one starting point in the same locally convex
+From Figure 1 it can be observed that for this problem set SHGO-Sobol was the best performing algorithm, followed closely by TGO and SHGO-Simpl.
+Figure 2 provides a learer comparison between these three algorithms.
+While the performance of all 3 algoithms are comparable, SHGO-Sobol tends to outperform TGO, solving more problems or a given number of function evaluations.
+This is expected since, for the same sampling point sequence, TGO produced more than one starting point in the same locally convex domain.

-#### Open-source black-box algorithms
+#### Recently published black-box algorithms

 A recent review and experimental comparison of 22 derivative-free optimisation algorithms by Rios and Sahinidis [4] concluded that global